Presented live on Tuesday, November 10, 2020

 Joanna Wiebe: I know we have little rose blitzes and I was like, I’m going to be so pro and put something around my road this year.
 Now they’re completely covered in snow.
 They’re gone.
 I apologize to the roses of the world, especially my backyard.

 All right y’all, have a good rest of your week stay hopeful and optimistic as we shall as well.
 Good.
 And we’ll see you on our next Tutorial Tuesdays.
+And as always, if you want to take your email marketing to the next level, check out our 10X Email Marketing Training Program.
 Thanks, everyone.
 Bye.